Ariane 5 ECA

 The launcher upper part comprises:

-- The fairing protecting the payload during liftoff and atmospheric flight: 5.4 m diameter, 17 m high.
-The fairing is split into two pyrotechnically and discarded more than 3 min into the flight, at an altitude above 100 km.
+- The fairing protecting the payload at liftoff and during atmospheric flight (5.4 m diameter, 20 m high).
+The fairing is split into two pyrotechnically and jettisoned more than 3 minutes after liftoff, at an altitude above 100 km.

 The structure accommodating the lower and upper satellites, Sylda 5 (Système de Lancement Double Ariane 5): 4.6 m diameter and height varies from 4.9–6.4 m in increments of 0.3 m.
 Six versions accommodate the various sizes of satellites.